Jeffrey Simpson

-Simpson retired from the Globe at the end of June 2016.
+Simpson retired from the Globe and Mail at the end of June 2016.

 Early life

 Simpson was born in New York City and moved to Canada when he was 10 years old.
 Educated at the University of Toronto Schools, he graduated from Queen's University in 1971 in History and Political Science.
 There, he worked for the campus radio station CFRC and won the university's Tricolour Award in his graduating year.
 He then went on to the London School of Economics.

 In 1972 to 1973, he worked as a Parliamentary Intern in Ottawa, where he worked for Ed Broadbent.
 Then, he joined The Globe and Mail.